Essenceia/essenceia.github.io/content/thoughts/Forgetting_Mortality/index.md

 Our society has forgotten death, for humans and for entities.

-By virtue of not paying attention to our own History, structures around us fell immortal.
+By virtue of not paying attention to our own History, structures around us feel immortal.
-We look at giants and assume they will always stand tall, forgetting how there feet are made of clay.
+We look at giants and assume they will always stand tall, forgetting how their feet are made of clay.

 When giants fall, they fall slowly.
 This is another fallacy of ours.